ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    Oops!!
 Looks like the Connection to the backend is failing.
 Time to add a backend
    ```

    Run `ibmcloud code-engine application get -n frontend` command to see the details of the application.
-You should see details like the name, project information, age of the application, the URL to access the application, a Console URL to access your application configuration, and various revisions and routing for your application.
+You should see details like the ID, project information, age of the application, the URL to access the application, a Console URL to access your application configuration, Image, Resource allocation, and various revisions, conditions and runtime for your application.
 Since you only have one revision, you should see that 100% of the traffic is going to the latest revision.
-You can also check the number of `Running Instances` and their state.
+You can also check the number of `Instances` and their status.
    {:tip}

-1. For troubleshooting and to check the logs of your application, run the following command by replacing the `<INSTANCE_NAME>` with the name of the instance from the `ibmcloud code-engine application get -n frontend` command
+2. For troubleshooting and to check the logs of your application, run the following command by replacing the `<INSTANCE_NAME>` with the **name** of the instance from the `ibmcloud code-engine application get -n frontend` command
    ```
    ibmcloud code-engine application logs --instance <INSTANCE_NAME>
    ```